Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

-Note: This page describes the conditions of participation in the Flagship Event Fund of the 2017 Regional Flagship Events Program only.
+Note: This page describes the conditions of participation in the Flagship Event Fund of the 2020 Regional Flagship Events Program only.
 It does not describe the conditions of participation in the Incubator Event Fund or Event Development Fund which are available separately.
+Destination NSW is the manager of this program.

 Table of Contents